 Pop-ups are usually thematic, so you can get creative about the type of food you’ll serve depending on the theme, and charge an appropriate price point.

 One of the newer restaurant categories, the ghost restaurant found its way back into the spotlight recently due to COVID-19.
-Unlike other types of restaurants, ghost restaurants are set up for delivery only.
+Unlike other models of restaurants, ghost restaurants are set up for delivery only.
 Price points vary depending on the kind of food offered.